 The ferry is perfect for any travelers who prefer to tour Australia by road with their own vehicle or bring their pets from the mainland and vice versa.

 For those in a hurry, a plane would be the best mode of travel.
 But, if you prefer a scenic, more relaxing trip, book a sailing on one of these two cruise ships that traverse the Bass Strait.
 The trip takes on average from 9 to 11 hours going to and from Melbourne and Devonport on the Tasmanian north coast.

 The cruise ship aspect makes the trip to or from Melbourne feel like a vacation.
-Amenities like private sleeping accommodations, restaurants, bars, swimming pools, saunas, nightclubs, casinos, shops, free wifi, and activities for children, can make the 11 hours fly by (perhaps sooner than you wish).
+Amenities can make the 11 hours fly by and the Spirit of Tasmania ships boast features like private sleeping accommodations, restaurants, bars, swimming pools, saunas, nightclubs, casinos, shops, free wifi, and activities for children.

 For a more high-end option, the deluxe cabin might be the best choice.
 Suitable for two adults, these queen bed cabins are located at the front of the ship, with large twin porthole windows allowing you to take in the spectacular views.

 These cabins include your own private bathroom and television.
 If you are traveling with young children, you can book an infant cot to be brought to your cabin free of charge.